Password managers-security (ITSAP.30.025)

 • Avoid using the same password for multiple sites

-• Do not store passwords for sensitive accounts (e.g. banking, email)
+• Do not store passwords for sensitive accounts (such as banking and email accounts)

 • Have a plan to recover your passwords when your computer fails and you lose access to your password manager